grafana/mimir/docs/internal/contributing/README.md

 #### [ENHANCEMENT]

 The ENHANCEMENT scope denotes a change that improves upon the current functionality of the project/service.
 Generally, an enhancement is something that improves upon something that is already present.
 Either by making it simpler, more powerful, or more performant.
-For Example:
+For example:

 - An optimization on a particular process in a service that makes it more performant
 - Simpler syntax for setting a configuration value, like allowing `1m` instead of 60 for a duration setting.